 - Get all the resources from Score Week for Counselors.

-- Download Understanding PSAT/NMSQT Scores (.pdf/1.2 MB) or Understanding PSAT 10 Scores (.pdf/734 KB) for percentile tables, means, and scoring details.
+- Download Understanding PSAT/NMSQT Scores (.pdf/4.4 MB) or Understanding PSAT 10 Scores (.pdf/666 KB) for percentile tables, means, and scoring details.

 - You'll receive one free paper score report per student and can print score reports and labels through the score reporting portal.

-- You can order an additional set of paper reports for $100 per administration.
-Printed score labels are also $100.
+- Schools can no longer order an additional set of paper reports and printed score labels.

 Best Practices for Sharing Results